Luis Robert Player Props: White Sox vs. Rays

-The Chicago White Sox, including Luis Robert (hitting .175 in his past 10 games, with four doubles, a home run, two walks and five RBI), battle starter Calvin Faucher and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+On Saturday, Luis Robert (.122 batting average in his past 10 games, with three doubles, a home run, two walks and three RBI) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 4:05 PM ET.

-In his previous game, he went 1-for-4 with a double against the Phillies.
+In his last game he had a hitless showing (0-for-6) against the Rays.

 Luis Robert Game Info & Props vs. the Rays